Board of Directors

 Emily holds a B.F.A. in Drama from New York University’s Tisch School of the Arts and an M.A. in Educational Theater from NYU’s Steinhardt School.
 As an undergraduate, Emily had the joy of studying with Jan Cohen Cruz, a leader in the field of social justice theater.
 This led her to teaching positions in the South Bronx, Washington Heights, and Sunset Park, Brooklyn through the Children’s Aid Society and The Young Women’s Leadership Institute where she taught Shakespeare and devising with underserved students in grades 7-12.
 During graduate school, she again focused her coursework on social justice theater which led her to Ireland where she studied abroad at Trinity College and with Augusto Boal at the Center for Theater of The Oppressed in Brazil.
 From 2009-2021 she was the Director of the Theater Program at the Williston Northampton School in Easthampton, Massachusetts where she received the Gregory Instructorship.
 At Williston, Emily directed the mainstage productions, and taught acting, directing, social justice theatre, improvisation, and devising.
 She is currently pursuing her masters in Arts Administration at Columbia University where she is learning how to close the accessibility gap for BIPOC students in the performing arts.
 Emily looks forward to returning to the Pioneer Valley to share what she has learned!

 Riley DiPillo is Laura’s younger brother.
-He is an undergraduate at New York University and a graduate of Smith Academy in Hatfield.
-He is an avid and frequent participant and audience member in local community and student theater.
-Riley has worked under prominent local theater professionals in the Pioneer Valley in many formative settings, and performed in musical productions at Smith Academy in Hatfield, MA and at Black Cat Theater in South Hadley, MA.
-He has taken drama classes at The Drama Studio in Springfield, MA, and at Vassar College, and at NYU.
+He is an undergraduate at New York University’s College of Arts and Sciences studying linguistics.
+He is an avid and frequent participant and audience member in community and student theater.
+In high school, Riley worked under prominent local theater professionals in the Pioneer Valley in many formative settings, and performed in musical productions at Smith Academy in Hatfield, MA and at Black Cat Theater in South Hadley, MA.
+He has taken acting and drama classes at The Drama Studio in Springfield, MA, at Vassar College, and at NYU.
 Riley also has worked with advocacy and community service initiatives through Massachusetts statewide youth leadership organization Project 351, has fundraised more than $22,000 for the American Foundation for Suicide Prevention, and has volunteered with the nonprofit Voter Choice Massachusetts.